tannerbroberts/tannerbroberts.github.io/README.md

         2) Shared components will live in the shared components folder
     State:
         1) Derrive what I can from the minimum amount of state possible
+        2) absolutely no prop drilling!!!
+Okay, not really, but I really like context, so there's that.